IntelAI/oneAPI-samples/intel-extension-for-pytorch/Distributed/README.md

     - Scroll down to `spec.components.codeflare` and edit the value for the key `managementState` to `Managed`.
 Do the same for `spec.components.ray`.
 Now save the YAML and wait for the KubeRay and CodeFlare operators to be initialized.
 You should be able to see pods for codeflare and kuberay running in the `redhat-ods-applications` project.

 * Build and push the Ray-IPEX image by running the following commands.
+Please login to your OCP cluster before running these commands.

     ```bash
     export LOCAL_REGISTRY=$(oc get route default-route -n openshift-image-registry --template='{{ .spec.host }}')
     git clone https://github.com/IntelAI/oneAPI-samples
     cd oneAPI-samples/intel-extension-for-pytorch/Distributed/
     docker build -t $LOCAL_REGISTRY/ray-ipex/ray-ipex:latest --build-arg BASE_IMAGE=quay.io/opendatahub/workbench-images:jupyter-intel-pytorch-ubi9-python-3.9-20240422 .
+    oc new-project ray-ipex
     docker push $LOCAL_REGISTRY/ray-ipex/ray-ipex:latest
     ```

 * Collect necessary information to login to the cluster from the notebook by using the following commands.
   Note down the value of the token and API server URL.
-Please login to your OCP cluster before running these commands.

     - Find the Token for authentication.